-It’s the kick off of summer, so make it count with these ten things to do with kids on Northern Michigan Memorial Day weekend.
+It’s the kick-off to summer, so make it count with these 10 things to do with kids on Northern Michigan Memorial Day weekend.

 Get the kids involved in gardening and ecology at the same time by going to the wild flower plant sale in Leland.
-Check out the info on the Wild Flower Rescue in Leland.
+Here’s more info.

 Enjoy projects and outings for the whole family with indoor hands-on exhibits and exotic animal session, as well as outdoor exhibits at this East Jordan discovery center.
 Check out more on the Raven Hill Discovery Center.